4 Accusers Sue Taekwondo Champion Brothers For Alleged Sexual Abuse

 Meloon was in a relationship with Steven Lopez for several years.
 She says that he physically beat her on more than one occasion and raped her in 2005.

 The U.S.O.C. did not immediately respond to requests for comment.
 Neither Steven nor Jean Lopez responded to requests for comment.
+Staff at USA Taekwondo said they needed to review the suit before responding.

 There is at least one other woman who is not part of the lawsuit who also alleges Steven Lopez engaged in sexual misconduct.
 Nina Zampetti began training with the Lopezes when she was eight years old.
 She says that when she was 14, Steven —who was then 22 — had her perform oral sex on him.